 Once you you have a contact name, send a them a short initial email to see if they're interested in hosting a Design Club at the school.

 Bear in mind that school staff are incredibly busy and receive many emails and requests every day.
 It's important to be very brief in your initial contact.
 If they say they are interested, send them a more detailed second email.

-Ideally you should make contact during the school term before you want to start your club.
-It's good to have time to build trust, sort out paperwork (for example, your DBS check) and establish a good working relationship.
+Ideally you should make contact a good month before you want to start your club.
+It's good to have time to build trust, sort out your DBS check and establish a good relationship.

 However, if you decide you want to start a club around the start of term (January, April and September in England and Wales), it's always worth touching base with a local school.
 They may still be finalising their clubs programme and might possibly have a free slot.

-Clubs usually start the second or third week of term.
+Clubs usually start the second week of term.